peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>:

-1. Generate two geometric(1/4) random numbers, and call _t_ their sum.
-(As used here, a geometric(1/4) random number is the number of successes before the first failure, with success probability 1/4.)
+1. Set _t_ to 0.
+2. With probability 1/4, add 1 to _t_ and repeat this step.
+Otherwise, go to step 3.
+3. With probability 1/4, add 1 to _t_ and repeat this step.
+Otherwise, go to step 4.
 2. With probability 5/9, add 1 to _t_.
 3. Generate 2*_t_ unbiased random bits, and return 0 if there are more zeros than ones generated this way or more ones than zeros.
 (Note that this condition can be checked even before all the bits are generated this way.)
-Repeat this step two more times.
+Do this step two more times.
 4. Return 1.

 <a id=a___b___x___y></a>